mominul-ssv/alz-cq-cnn/README.md

 oasis-2-eda-and-pruning.ipynb
 ```

-Finally, use **SkullNet** to generate segmented variations of the OASIS-2 dataset by running:
+Finally, use the segmentation model to generate variations of the OASIS-2 dataset by running:

 ```
 oasis-2-skullstrip.ipynb